minetest-mods-camp/arena_lib/DOCS.md

 * `load_time`: the time between the loading state and the start of the match.
 Default is 3
 * `celebration_time`: the time between the celebration state and the end of the match.
 Default is 3
 * `immunity_time`: the duration of the immunity right after respawning.
 Default is 3
 * `immunity_slot`: the slot whereto put the immunity item.
-Default is 9 (the first slot of the inventory minus the hotbar)
+Default is 8 (the last slot of the hotbar)
 * `properties`: explained down below
 * `temp_properties`: same
 * `player_properties`: same